 The optomechanical sensors report a higher pressure for He than for Ar or N\(_2\).
 Across all our sensors, the increase in reported He pressure is roughly \(3~\si{\percent}\) in the useful operating range.
-For SiN~1 and SiN~3, the He pressure still agrees with the transfer standard within the mutual uncertainty (see Fig.~\ref{fig:pvp} lower row).
-However, while it is not immediately apparent in Fig.~\ref{fig:pvp}(c), the He pressure measured by SiC~2a disagrees with the transfer standard by more than twice the total standard uncertainty.
-There are two likely explanations for the shift in the He measurements.
-First, He is significantly more sensitive to impurities in the test gas due to its low mass; an approximately \(1~\si{\pico\meter}\) at \(295~\si{\kelvin}\)~\cite{RamsayMolBeams}.
-Argon and N\(_2\) contamination of the gas feedline would produce a shift of similar size.
-However, we have extensively tested the gas feed system and see no evidence of contamination or outgassing at the necessary level (see Appendix~\ref{sec:unc_cdg}).
-Second, specular reflections could contribute significantly to the damping due to helium's large thermal de~Broglie wavelength.
+For SiN~1 and SiN~3, the He pressure still agrees with the secondary standard within the mutual uncertainty (see Fig.~\ref{fig:pvp} lower row).
+However, the He pressure measured by SiC~2 disagrees with the secondary standard by more than twice the total standard uncertainty.

+One plausible explanation for the shift in the He measurements is \(\alpha\ne 1\).
+Specular reflections could contribute significantly to the damping due to helium's large thermal de~Broglie wavelength of approximately \(51~\si{\pico\meter}\) at \(295~\si{\kelvin}\)~\cite{RamsayMolBeams}.
+Argon and N\(_2\) have smaller thermal de Broglie wavelengths of approximately \(16~\si{\pico\meter}\) and \(19~\si{\pico\meter}\), respectively.
 A momentum accommodation coefficient for He scattering of \(\alpha_{\rm He}\approx 0.75\) would explain the shift from the measurements with heavier gases.
-A lower momentum accommodation for He compared to Ar and N\(_2\) is also consistent with the observation of increasing thermal accommodation with gas mass reported in Refs.~\cite{trott2011,sharipov2016}.
-Our observation of imperfect momentum accommodation suggests that optomechanical pressure sensors may require calibration to sense the pressure of light gases with \(1~\si{\percent}\) uncertainty (see Sec.~\ref{sec:thry}).
+A lower momentum accommodation for He compared to Ar and N\(_2\) is also consistent with the thermal accommodation measurements of Refs.~\cite{trott2011,sharipov2016}.
+Our observation of imperfect momentum accommodation for He gas suggests that optomechanical pressure sensors cannot take \(\alpha=1\) for light gases and will therefore be limited to approximately \(12~\si{\percent}\) uncertainty (see Sec.~\ref{sec:thry}).
 Lower uncertainty pressure measurements of light gases may require calibration by a pressure standard.